 The Software Environment:

+Libraries are not standard!
 Stating the exact library that will be used for the project is critical; but since there are many libraries, it will drive you nuts trying to figure which is which.
-In order for the display to work the hex file in the library must be initially stated as: #include<LiquidCrystal.h> or #include<LiquidCrystal_I2C.h>.
+In order for the display to work the include file in the library must be initially stated as: #include<LiquidCrystal.h> or #include<LiquidCrystal_I2C.h>.
 These are the two most common we have seen and used.
-Another statement needed for the Arduino to “wire in” the I2C and LCD is: #include <Wire.h>.
-Just a note these three library items must be downloaded from various websites with Arduino Site yielding the Wire and LiquidCrystal.h libraries and LiquidCrystal_I2C.h library can be found at the Ada Fruit site.
-All three must be present in the Arduino library on your computer.
+In order to support the I2C interface, another library also needs to be included, using the #include <Wire.h> statement.

+Important: the libraries are hardware specific, and will conflict.
+These libraries must be downloaded from various manufacturers and loaded into your Arduino library directory.
 Simply inserting these statements in the sketch will cause the compiling to fail.
-The library must be present on your computer for everything to work!Designating the LCD I2C address in the setup and initiation is a critical step.
+The library must be present on your computer for everything to work!
+Even more important, the libraries in many cases conflict -- you can only include one library for one particular piece of hardware at any one time, and may have to move the proper set of files into the Arduino library directory when needed.

+Check the I2C address.
+Designating the LCD I2C address in the setup and initiation is a critical step.
 Some backpacks only require that you provide the address which may range from 0x20 to 0x27 depending on who manufactured the backpack.
 Others may have an address such as A0, A1 or A2.
-While other still at the same time you give the I2C address that you must also specify the LCD type where an entry might be (0x27, 16,4);.
-A formal subsequent sketch statement might read like LiquidCrystal_I2C lcd(0x27,16,4);
+You need to check which address your particular hardware is "hard coded" to accept.
+When you set up the I2C address , you must also specify the LCD type (character width and lines).
+For example, a formal Sketch statement to set up an LCD with an address of 0x27, with 16 characters wide display and four lines, might read like LiquidCrystal_I2C lcd(0x27,16,4);

-Understanding how data is actually displayed requires more than plug and play.
-It is not enough to simply connect an Arduino and hope that “Hello World” is displayed.
-Code has to be written that says start writing at position 0 on line 0.
-Yes the first line is line 0 and line four would be 3.
+Programming the Software

+In order to display characters on the LCD, you need to write code to properly position the characters for display.
+To display "Hello World", we first need to write at position 0 on line 0.
+Some "tribal knowledge" from the software world: the first line or position is not 1, but is 0.
+So, for example, positioning at line 4 you would need to write to line 3, position 0.
 The first character is printed at position 0 and the last at position 15.

-To actually center the “Hello World” you must count the number of characters and spaces which would be 11 and then one has to add “filler” so that the wording is more or less centered.
-Translated that means in addition to the two words and a space that leaves 5 spaces for filler which are blanks so we would be required to tell the computer to lcd.print(“ Hello World “); assuming the first position of the first line was designated as the starting point.
+To center “Hello World” you must count the number of characters and spaces which would be 11 and then one has to add “filler” so that the wording is more or less centered.
+That means, in addition to the two words and a space, that leaves 5 spaces for filler.
+This results in the command lcd.print(“ Hello World “); assuming the first position of the first line was designated as the starting point.
 Thus there are two blank spaces, the word Hello, a space, the word World and three blank spaces.

 In the case where you might have a changing display with a fixed display like Code Speed = XX.
 The “Code Speed =” would be addressed in the set up and essentially always be done at power on and remain the same.
 By the way that would only leave four spaces to enter the actual code speed which means a blank, the XX and a blank.
 The XX part of the display would be constantly changing and thus the sketch must define what is fixed and where is that displayed as well as the location on the display of the variable that is changing.

-Programming the Software

-Note we will provide specific code example that can be put into the software but first want to cover some basics of things that must be in place for the LCD to have allure, charm and magic.
+To get the LCD software to work, you must have the following: